Curriculum & Course Catalog

 In this class students will learn how to read and write well-structured computer code using a variety of control flow techniques (functions, conditionals, loops, recursion), simple data structures (1D arrays, classes, multidimensional arrays), and different forms of input/output (text, graphics, animations).
 Along the way a variety of interesting STEM applications will be explored.
 Whether you are a complete beginner or already have some programming experience, this class will help you develop a good coding style and learn how to use your computer as a tool to explore almost any subject.

 This course covers the data structures and algorithms foundational to the college-level study of computer science.
 Topics covered include array lists, linked lists, search & sort algorithms, efficiency analysis, stacks & queues, binary trees, and graphs.
-Optimization and AI algorithms are also presented, including recursive backtracking, simulated annealing, bacterial chemotaxis, and neural nets.
+Additionally, this course explores the world of Artificial Intelligence and its impacts on the software development process and learning.
+These topics are explored through a series of projects that emphasize the technical skill, while allowing the student to learn larger software development processes.
+This course requires a high level of independent study and self-motivation.

-Prerequisite: Advanced Computer Science with teacher recommendation or equivalent experience (approved by the instructor).
+Prerequisite: Computer Science with teacher recommendation or equivalent experience (approved by the instructor).

 List of 1 frequently asked questions.